Home Health Diabetes Diabetic Ketoacidosis

 • Frequent urination

-Elevated blood sugar and ketone levels are serious symptoms and can rapidly turn dangerous.
-Speak with your doctor about what your target range is and take action if your numbers climb above normal levels.
+Elevated blood sugar and ketone levels are serious and can rapidly turn dangerous.
+Your doctor can help you decide what your target range should be and inform you on what actions to take if your numbers rise above normal levels.

 Severe DKA Signs and Symptoms